ThijnK/discord-bot-template-ts/README.md

 ### Caching pagination data

 The `Paginator` class takes a `getData()` function to fetch the data to paginate.
-It is passed a props object, whose type is defined in the [`src/types/pagination.ts`](./src/types/pagination.ts) file as `PaginationProps`.
+It is passed a context object, whose type is defined in the [`src/types/pagination.ts`](./src/types/pagination.ts) file as `PaginationContext`, which extends the `BaseContext` defined in [`src/types/context.ts`](./src/types/context.ts).
-The props object currently contains the bot client and the interaction object, but you can add additional fields to it if you need to.
+The context object currently contains the bot client, the interaction and a logger, but you can add additional fields to it if you need to.

 To avoid having to fetch the data every time the page is changed, the `Paginator` class offers the option to cache the data by setting `cacheData` to `true` in the constructor.
-When you set this to `true`, you must also specify the `getCacheKey()` function in the constructor, which takes the props object and returns a string that is used as the key for the cache.
+When you set this to `true`, you must also specify the `getCacheKey()` function in the constructor, which takes the context object and returns a string that is used as the key for the cache.
 The `getData()` function is then only called when the data is not yet cached, and the cached data is used otherwise.
 This allows you to cache the data for a specific user (and guild), for example, by using the user ID as the cache key.